Robert Gordon of Lochinvar

 Sir Robert Gordon of Lochinvar (died 1628) was a Scottish landowner, courtier, and promoter of colonies in Nova Scotia.

 He was a son of John Gordon of Lochinvar and his second wife Elizabeth Maxwell, a daughter of John Maxwell 4th Lord Herries.
 His homes were Lochinvar and Kenmure Castle.

 Lochinvar was knighted at the coronation of Anne of Denmark on 17 May 1590.

-He was involved in scandal in June 1608.
-He was accused of killing his manservant.
+He was involved in scandal in June 1608 when he was accused of killing his manservant.
 The servant was said to have been overfamiliar with his wife, Elizabeth Ruthven.
 It was also alleged that Gordon had invented this story of his wife's infidelity in order to divorce her and marry another woman.

-He was a Gentleman of the Bedchamber to James VI and I. He was the Robert Gordon who competed at the Arthurian-themed tournament in January 1610 for Prince Henry called Prince Henry's barriers.
+He was a Gentleman of the Bedchamber to James VI and I. He was the Robert Gordon who competed at the Arthurian-themed tournament in January 1610 for Prince Henry, called Prince Henry's barriers.
 The combat took place in the old Banqueting Hall at Whitehall Palace.
 The Scottish historian Robert Johnston mentions Lochinvar's physical prowess and participation at the Prince's tournament, taking a palm of victory as a runners' up prize.
 The letter writer John Chamberlain said that Gordon won a prize, "more in favour of the [Scottish] nation than for any due desert".

 Robert Gordon of Lochinvar joined schemes for the establishment of colonies in North America.
 He obtained a charter for a barony of Galloway in Nova Scotia on 8 November 1621.
 In 1625 he published a tract on the subject entitled Encouragements for such as shall have intention to bee Undertakers in the new plantation of Cape Briton ...
 By mee Lochinvar (Edinburgh, 1625).
 He probably encouraged subsequent landings by Scots at Baleine on Cape Breton Island, led by James Stewart, 4th Lord Ochiltree.

-Lochinvar is sometimes confused with his contemporary Robert Gordon of Gordonstoun, who was a gentleman of the king's privy chamber, and also acquired a Nova Scotia knighthood and lands in Nova Scotia.
+Lochinvar is sometimes confused with his contemporary, Robert Gordon of Gordonstoun, who was a gentleman of the king's privy chamber, and also acquired a Nova Scotia knighthood and lands in Nova Scotia.